 Do we know that 70% of our sensory receptors are located in the eyes?
 It takes only 10 milliseconds for a human brain to understand a visual observation and about 150 milliseconds to process the information.
-Some might wonder how this data and information are related to infographics and why we should use them.
+Some might wonder how this data and information are related to infographics for marketing and why we should use them.

 Based on research and findings and mostly common experience has led us to believe that a visual representation of complex data will always be easier to understand than texts and that’s what infographics is all about.
 That’s why small and large businesses alike have been using infographics as a way to convey information and do marketing for a long time ago.

 In this age of information and technology, human brains seek for an easier and faster solution to comprehend information that is being provided to them.
 This is what the businesses are leveraging to establish brand authority in their customer’s minds using infographics.

 Compared to generic blog content (which is also very important), infographics combine vibrant visuals along with minimal text which is very eye-catching and easy to process.
 In our current time, statistical data shows us that only 28% of the words are read on a webpage on an average visit.

 And it is natural because most visitors don’t bother with every detailed information provided.
 Infographics have proved to provide us data and information more easily and quickly.
 It’s more engaging than regular text-based content.
 50% of our brains are always visual processing of information and that’s why we give importance to infographics for marketing.

 Infographics are the visual representation of data, information, and text in a form that is more engaging to the audience.
 We often find large detailed text boring and data/information too complex to understand.

 Infographics help to break down these issues into a more compelling and simplistic manner so that the individual who is viewing the infographic can easily understand and interpret the information provided through the infographic.